Should I get TSA Pre Check? Is it worth it?

 Is it worth it?
 Even if you meet the requirements to qualify for the Pre-Check, there are a few things you should consider when deciding if it’s right for you.
 If you only fly once every few years, it might not be worth the $85 fee.
 Also, keep in mind that the application process can be time-consuming.
 An estimated 2,000 people apply for this every day, which can mean more waiting around for you.

-On the other hand, frequent fliers might find that the long-term benefits far outweigh the initial inconvenience.
+On the other hand, frequent fliers might find the long-term benefits far outweigh the initial inconvenience.
 Paying an extra fee and taking the time to enroll can save time and make traveling much more bearable.

 TSA Pre-Check [Transportation Security Administration]

 The Ultimate Guide to TSA Pre-Check [Lounge Buddy]